-- A. The certified reference standard weights used for balance/scale verification will be NIST Class F, ANSI/ASTM Class 6 or better, and will be calibrated and certified annually by an outside vendor that is accredited to ISO/IEC 17025:2005 by an accrediting body that is a signatory to the ILAC Mutual Recognition Arrangement, with the calibration to be performed listed in the scope of accreditation.
-These weights are viewed as critical and the vendor weights are purchased from shall be evaluated. - B. The annual Certificate of Measurement Traceability, Certificate of Accreditation to ISO/IEC 17025, and Scope of Accreditation to ISO/IEC 17025 for the outside vendor will be maintained by the Forensic Chemistry Technical Manager. - C. The certified reference standard weights will be kept in storage containers that will protect the weights from contamination and damage.
-The weights will be transported in the respective storage containers and not in buckets and/or boxes. - D. The surrogate reference weights for the Quality Assurance Studies will be issued from FSC Forensic Chemistry Lab.
+- A. The certified reference standard weights used for balance/scale verification will be NIST Class F, ANSI/ASTM Class 6 or better, and will be calibrated and certified annually by an outside vendor that is accredited to ISO/IEC 17025 by an accrediting body that is a signatory to the ILAC Mutual Recognition Arrangement, with the calibration to be performed listed in the scope of accreditation.
+These weights are viewed as critical and the vendor weights are purchased from shall be evaluated. - B. The annual Certificate of Measurement Traceability, Certificate of Accreditation to ISO/IEC 17025, and Scope of Accreditation to ISO/IEC 17025 for the outside vendor will be maintained by the Controlled Substances Technical Manager. - C. The certified reference standard weights will be kept in storage containers that will protect the weights from contamination and damage.
+The weights will be transported in the respective storage containers and not in buckets and/or boxes. - D. The surrogate reference weights for the Quality Assurance Studies will be issued from FSC Controlled Substances Lab.
 The surrogate reference weights must be stored in a manner that ensures that they are kept free from contamination and damage.
 Any problems/issues with the surrogate weights will be reported to the technical manager and the weights shall not be modified or changed, without authorization from the technical manager. - E. The reference standard weights will be used monthly to verify a scale is working correctly.
 If, at any time, a weight is outside of the acceptable 1% range on a scale, the weight will be weighed on a second scale to resolve that the issue is with the scale and not the weight.
-If it is determined the issue is with the weight, the weight will be sent to an outside vendor for re-calibration and re-certification before it can be used again.
-The outside vendor must be accredited to ISO/IEC 17025:2005 by an accrediting body that is a signatory to the ILAC Mutual Recognition Arrangement, with the calibration to be performed listed in the scope of accreditation. - F. Weight is a reported test result and requires traceability and uncertainty.
+If it is determined the issue is with the weight, the weight will be sent to an outside vendor for re-calibration and re-certification before it can be used again. - F. Weight is a reported test result and requires traceability and uncertainty.
 Uncertainty is only reported for cases involving trafficking weights.
-Approximate volume, is a description of evidence and does not require traceability or uncertainty.
+Approximate volume is a description of evidence and does not require traceability or uncertainty.